Braves vs. Phillies Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Alec Bohm and others are available in the Atlanta Braves-Philadelphia Phillies matchup at Truist Park on Thursday, starting at 7:20 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Alec Bohm and others are listed when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Friday (at 7:20 PM ET).

 Bet on this matchup or its props with DraftKings!